 7. You can wait on the middle infield

 I remember the days when the middle infield was Derek, Alex, and Nomar, and then a bunch of garbage.
-It’s still nice if you can get Francisco Lindor, Trea Turner, or Trvor Story, but both shortstop and second base go 20 deep in useful players.
+It’s still nice if you can get Fernando Tatis Jr., Trea Turner, or Bo Bichette, but both shortstop and second base go 20 deep in useful players.
 If you don’t grab one of the top few at each position, you’re gonna be okay waiting.

 8. Position scarcity is real; just don’t overreact

 Position scarcity isn’t what it was in the days of the big three shortstops I mentioned previously, or when Piazza and Pudge were behind the plate, but it still exists.
 We just have to treat it differently.
 Back then it meant grabbing one of those scarce elite options to gain a huge advantage.
 Nowadays I’m not sure we can gain a huge advantage at any particular position.
 It’s more about not getting shut out of a position.
 So don’t reach on J.T.
-Realmuto if he goes too early.
+Realmuto or Salvador Perez if they go too early.
 Just don’t wait until you’re looking at Tucker Barnhart and Yan Gomes as your starting catchers.

 9. Track the rosters of the two owners who come before you and after you